Defining Types

 Member and Owner

 A single GraphQL request can include multiple queries and mutations.
-We'll create the member
+We'll create the member and owner relation

 types in a single request: